This post was analyzed for mistakes and other content in January 2019, as part of an effort to engage in self-criticism. Some changes have been made.

 In Season 1, the show began with a bang, after 49 animated shorts on The Tracy Ulman Show.
 The pilot episode, Simpsons Roasting on an Open Fire, introduced the Simpsons family to American audiences, showing Homer, his wife Marge, and their child Maggie.
 Without going into a summary, the episode not only pokes at uptight Americans through the developing anti-authority nature of their son, Bart, but illustrates the class dynamics in society.
 Homer wants to “keep up the Joneses” and prove his worthiness “as a man” by getting a job as a mall Santa, as his ruthless boss, Mr. C. Montgomery Burns of the Springfield Nuclear Power Plant, refuses to give his workers a Christmas bonus.
-The latter shows that workers, the proletariat, are under the thumb of the big capitalists, that want to cut costs so they can profit off the back of wealth created by laborers.
+The latter shows that workers (who are shown as supposedly middle-class even though they could be seen as proletariat), are under the thumb of the big capitalists, that want to cut costs so they can profit off the back of wealth created by laborers.
 Finally, the losing dog, Santa’s Little Helper, for which he bets $13 dollars, Marge and Lisa, Homer and Marge’s daughter, say is the “best gift of all,” and brings the family together, reasserting his role as “man of the house.”

 While it worth recounting the first episode, it is best to categorize the episodes into categories to show the social, personal and political themes among the seasons.
 Even though the first season was still the show in development, it began touching on many themes, along with being insightful and often funny.

 The first of these themes is Bart opposing the constraints of the schoolyard while also trying to maintain his “rebellious” social standing: